etiennebacher/astgrepr/README.md

 competing with `astgrepr` but are rather a complement to it:

 - [`r-lib/tree-sitter-r`](https://github.com/r-lib/tree-sitter-r):
-  provide the R grammer to be used with tools built on `tree-sitter`.
+  provide the R grammar to be used with tools built on `tree-sitter`.
   `astgrepr` relies on this grammar under the hood.
 - [`DavisVaughan/r-tree-sitter`](https://github.com/DavisVaughan/r-tree-sitter):
   a companion of `r-lib/tree-sitter-r`.
 This gives a way to get the